Last night I was excited to open an email from Kirsten Dirksen of Faircompanies.com.

 The Wedgie is a scrap treehouse for kids.
 He’s also got a treehouse in the works which is 35 feet high (not finished yet).

-The Gypsy Junker is semi-portable and is made more than 90% from recycled materials.
+The Gypsy Junker is semi-portable and is 90% recycled construction materials

 Using Recycled Materials to Build